Last Updated on Oct 20, 2021

-New 2018’s Apple iPhone model extend the quality of Camera result.
-Here I am talking about smart HDR settings available on iPhone XS max, iPhone Xs, iPhone XR. also, we have a setting for Enable/Disable smart HDR on iPhone Xs Max, iPhone Xs or iPhone Xr.
-This camera mode use 10x faster neural engine with A12 Bionic chip and 2x Faster camera sensor on big screen resolution iPhone XS, iPhone XS max according to apple.
+The New 2021’s Apple iPhone model extends the quality of Camera results.
+Here I am talking about HDR settings available on iPhone 13 Series. also, we have a setting for Enable/Disable HDR on iPhone.
+This camera mode uses a 20x faster neural engine with an A15 Bionic chip and 2x Faster camera sensor on big screen resolution iPhone according to apple.

-Steps to Disabled Smart HDR on iPhone XS max and iPhone Xs, iPhone Xr
+Steps to Disabled HDR on iPhone 13 Series

-- On: In any conditions, HDR photography is always turned on.
+- On: In any condition, HDR photography is always turned on.

 - Off: Forcefully turn off HDR quality photo

 - Automatically: your iPhone identifies the situations of atmosphere and makes to enable or disabled.

 We can Turn off HDR-quality pictures on the camera without disabling from settings.

 We can temporarily disable the HDR camera option on iPhone.